-The process of laying down a single masonry unit such as concrete blocks, stones, and bricks over another masonry unit with mortar in a manner that is uniform is referred to as masonry.
+The process of laying down a single masonry unit such as concrete blocks, stones, and bricks over another masonry unit with mortar in a manner that is uniform is referred to as masonry Chicago.
 This process is used to build an element or member of a building.
 Tuckpointing contractors are experts in this process.

 Stone and brick masonry both provide a timeless and attractive look.
 However, is one of them superior to the other?
 This is difficult to determine, they both possess specific points in their favor and against them.

 Below, we have laid out stone and brick masonry’s differences.

 - Since ancient times, stone has been utilized in both public and residential buildings.
 Many of today’s historical buildings are excellent living examples of the strength and durability as well as the outstanding weather-resisting qualities that stone masonry possesses.

 - Stone masonry’s lifespan is longer than that of brick masonry and if properly executed, it can be up to 100 or even 2000 years long.

 - On the other hand, brick is less weather-resistant, less durable, and less strong.

 - Brick masonry’s lifespan is much less than that of stone masonry.